hekmekk/git-team/README.md

 - **internal quality:** apply pattern as exemplified by `add`
 - **internal quality:** refactor `Dockerfile`s and `Makefile`
 - refactor: add `assign` and `unassign` but keep `add` and `rm` as aliases for backwards compatibility
-- refactor: make `ls` the command and `list` the alias for backwards compatibility
 - feat: make it possible to rm multiple aliases